nehochupechatat/ActionScript-Funkin/README.md

 ### **Running**
 Will work on Ruffle.
 Requires capabilities of at least Flash Player 5.
+The low-rez .swf has the tracks compressed as 24kbps MPEG.

 (if you add epic parallax, vcam and video, that would require Flash Player 6 capabilities)